 BNP Paribas is our sole shareholder.
-The Management Board is appointed by the general meeting of shareholders on 20 December 2023.
-Messrs.
-Edwin Herskovic, Cyril Le Merrer, Geert Lippens, Folkert van Asma and Matthew Yandle as directors of BNP Paribas Issuance B.V. have the power to take all necessary measures in relation to the issue of securities of BNP Paribas Issuance B.V..
+The Management Board is appointed by the general meeting of shareholders and consists of the following members: Messrs.
+Edwin Herskovic, Cyril Le Merrer, Hugo Peek, Folkert van Asma and Matthew Yandle.
+The appointed board members have the power to take all necessary measures in relation to the issue of securities of the Issuer.